 Canada has large areas with excellent wind resources and therefore a significant potential for the expansion of wind-generated power.
 Some of the highest quality areas are offshore and along coastlines.
 No offshore wind farms have been built in Canada yet, and the development of coastal wind farms is limited because most of Canada’s coastline is in remote regions, away from the existing electrical grid.
 There are also high quality areas inland at different locations across Canada, including the southern Prairies and along the Gulf of St. Lawrence.

 Installed wind power capacity in Canada has expanded rapidly in recent years and is forecasted to continue to grow at a rapid pace due to increased interest from electricity producers and governmental initiatives.
-In 2011, Canada had 3,094 wind turbines operating on 152 wind farms for a total installed capacity of 5,265 megawatts, compared with only 60 wind turbines, 8 wind farms and 23 megawatts in 1997.
+As of December 31, 2014, Canada had over 5,130 wind turbines operating on 225 wind farms for a total installed capacity of 9,694 megawatts, compared with only 60 wind turbines, 8 wind farms and 27 megawatts in 1998.
 The provincial leaders in wind power capacity are Ontario, Quebec, and Alberta.

 Installed Wind Power Capacity in Canada (in megawatts)